What is a milker's nodule?

 After an incubation period of 5-14 days small, red, raised, flat-topped spots develop.
 Within a week they appear as red-blue, firm, slightly tender blisters or nodules (lumps), usually between 2 and 5 in number although they may be solitary or more numerous.
 The nodules are usually on the hands, particularly the fingers, but occasionally the face.
 The top of the nodules often develops a greyish skin and a small crust.
 Secondary bacterial infection can develop.
 Many patients develop red streaks up the lymph channels on the arms (lymphangitis) and some enlargement of the lymph glands.

 It is difficult to reliably distinguish milker's nodules from orf, the related condition in sheep, but the appearance of the nodules, number of lesions and whether cows or sheep are being mainly contacted is a guide.
 Similar lesions have recently been reported in humans infected with a distinct orthopox virus endemic in camels (camel pox) in India.

 One or two weeks after the appearance of the milker's nodules, some patients develop erythema multiforme.
 This presents as an eruption of small raised spots or blisters on the hands, arms, legs and neck.
 This rash fades in 1–2 weeks.

 In those at risk of the infection by their occupation, the diagnosis is made by the typical appearance of the lesions.
+Identification by electron microscopy and PCR is possible.
 A skin biopsy may be necessary.
 The characteristic pathological features of farmyard pox are epidermal hyperplasia, marked swelling of the dermis, intraepidermal and subepidermal blistering, and a dense mixed inflammatory infiltrate.

 Milker's nodules can just be left to resolve spontaneously over 4-6 weeks.
 They should be covered to prevent contamination of the environment and also potential spread to other people.
 Gloves should be worn if milking.
 Any secondary bacterial infection should be treated.